 As of March 2021, the Guest NetID service has been decommissioned.
-For any temporary visitors requiring VPN access or other services, please use the manifest NetID invitation instructions and request services: Manifest - Creating Manifest Groups to Invite People to Create Identities (Group Owners)
+For any temporary visitors requiring NetIDs, please use the manifest NetID invitation instructions and request services: Manifest - Using a Manifest Group to Invite People to Create Identities (NetIDs)

-For more information, please see Guest NetID Service - Decommissioned
+For more information on VPN access, please see Guest NetID Service - Decommissioned

 Table of Contents